sbb-design-systems/sbb-angular/projects/sbb-esta/angular-maps/layer-filtering.md

 _You can find a complete overview of the API [here](https://developers.arcgis.com/javascript/latest/api-reference/)._

-The following steps walk you trough a way to on how to dynamically filter the contents of your map.
+The following steps walk you trough a way to on how to dynamically show or hide certain the contents of your map.

 ## Sample: Filter your map layers using definition expressions